skybet/skybet.github.io/_posts/2016-01-22-kafka-cluster-sizing.md

 ![Log spike](/images/Rplot-log-spike.png)

-We can see this is one single huge spike, so can probably cope with designing the cluster for much lower levels of traffic.
+We can see this is one single huge spike, so can probably cope with designing the cluster for lower levels of traffic.

 We now need some numbers for our cluster sizing model, built using the [Cloudera Kafka reference architecture](https://www.cloudera.com/content/www/en-us/resources/datasheet/kafka-reference-architecture.html).
 We're going to use a replication factor of 3 because this is data we care about, we've seen a write rate of 1300 MB/sec at peak, and we're guessing 15 consumers.

 Putting those numbers into [our model](http://www.getguesstimate.com/models/3389) gives us an expected cluster-wide disk throughput of 16000 MB/sec and a cluster-wide memory requirement of 40 Gb.

-To enable patching and give us high availability we've been assuming an intiial cluster of 5 servers.
+To enable patching and give us high availability we've been assuming an initial cluster of 5 servers.
 Assuming the load is spread fairly evenly we need to cope with 3200 MB/sec per-server and 8GB memory per server.
+Our infra team aren't too worried about these numbers, and offer to put some numbers together for us.